kmusayeva/AMF-Preds/README.md

-## Soil Microbiome Prediction
+### Soil Microbiome Prediction

-Multi-label classification approach for soil microbiome data.
-This project consists of two directories: soil_microbiome and m_lp.
+This project focuses on the multi-label classification of soil microbiome data, specifically targeting arbuscular mycorrhizal fungi (AMF).
+The data used in this project is publicly available and sourced from [Global AM Fungi](https://globalamfungi.com/).